 Indicate all of your answers to the multiple-choice questions on the answer sheet.
+Answer sheets are available in the back of this book and online in your Students Tools (More Free Content).
 No credit will be given for anything written in this exam booklet, but you may use the booklet for notes or scratch work.
 After you have decided which of the suggested answers is best, completely fill in the corresponding oval on the answer sheet.
 Give only one answer to each question.
 If you change an answer, be sure that the previous mark is erased completely.
 Here is a sample question and answer.

-Sample Question Sample Answer
+Sample Question